DisForm.vue

 and methods

 .
 There are too many to discuss them here.
-Most of them are either Click-handlers for the many buttons inside the navigation bar and filter bar, or other types of Event Listeners.
+Most of them are either click handlers for the many buttons inside the navigation bar and filter bar, or other types of event listeners.

 file

-Form Specialization: Data Fields
+Tutorial: customizing a Form Specialization: Data Fields

 Forms generated by mDIS admins are typically based on DisForm